rakkyo150/BeatSaber-SaberTailor/readme.md

 - **Minimum**: `5` (5%)
 - **Maximum**: `500` (500%)

 Adjust the length of the sabers.
-This option *does not* disable score submission

 ### Saber Width